Gradient dynamics approach to reactive thin-film hydrodynamics: Applications to reactive thin-film hydrodynamics

 With this system, we associate the free energy

 with integration over the system domain $\Omega$.
 In (\ref{eq:F_drop_mixture_substrate_interaction}), $f$ denotes the adsorbate-dependent wetting energy, $\gamma$ denotes the constant surface tension of the liquid, $g_{a}$ and $g_{b}$ are free energy contributions of $A$ and $B$ per unit liquid volume and unit substrate area, respectively, and $\sigma_{a}$, $\sigma_{b}$ denote interfacial stiffnesses that penalize gradients in $a$ and $b$.
 First, we compute the liquid pressure and the chemical potentials as variational derivates of (\ref{eq:F_drop_mixture_substrate_interaction}).
-To this end, we observe that changes in the local particle count of $A$ do not \textit{exclusively} correspond to changes in $a(\vec{x}, t)$ in the thin-film geometry.
-This can be seen by considering the particle count of $A$ in an infinitesimal liquid column of base area $\text{d}\Omega$, which is given by
+To this end, we observe that changes in the local particle \reviewchange{number} of $A$ do not \textit{exclusively} correspond to changes in $a(\vec{x}, t)$ in the thin-film geometry.
+This can be seen by considering the particle \reviewchange{number} of $A$ in a liquid column of infinitesimal base area $\text{d}\Omega$, which is given by

 with $\hat{a} = a h$.
-Because the substrate area is not subject to any dynamics ($\text{d}\Omega=const.$), Eq.~(\ref{eq:particle_count_liquid_column_mixture}) expresses a one-to-one correspondence between the particle count of species~$A$ and the field $\hat{a}$, i.e., all changes in $\text{d}A$ translate to changes in $\hat{a}$ and vice versa.
-Therefore, to compute the correct liquid pressure and chemical potentials, the free energy must be varied with respect to $h$, $b$ and $\hat{a}$ instead of $a$, as these fields directly relate to respective changes in the local liquid volume and the local particle counts of $B$ and $A$.
+Because the substrate area is not subject to any dynamics ($\text{d}\Omega$ \reviewchange{is constant}), Eq.~(\ref{eq:particle_count_liquid_column_mixture}) expresses a one-to-one correspondence between the particle \reviewchange{number} of species~$A$ and the field $\hat{a}$, i.e., all changes in $\text{d}A$ translate to changes in $\hat{a}$ and vice versa.
+Therefore, to compute the correct liquid pressure and chemical potentials, the free energy must be varied with respect to $h$, $b$ and $\hat{a}$ instead of $a$, as these fields directly relate to respective changes in the local liquid volume and the local particle \reviewchange{numbers} of $B$ and $A$.
 The variations are then

 where $g_{a}'$ and $g_b'$ are the univariate derivates of $g_a$ and $g_b$, respectively.
-The dynamical equations then take on the gradient dynamics form
+The \reviewchange{dynamic equations} then take on the gradient dynamics form

 where the symmetric, positive definite transport matrix $\tens{Q}$ is